wp-media/backwpup/readme.txt

 = 😎 Easy Migration =

 BackWPup makes migrating your WordPress site simple.
 Whether you’re switching hosts or moving to a new server, easily export your files and database, then restore everything with just a few clicks—quick and hassle-free.
 Available only on the Pro version - **[Get BackWPup Pro](https://backwpup.com/#buy)**

-= ❤️ What Do Our Users Think of BackWPup? =

-Here’s what our users have to say about us after using BackWPup:

->"Thanks to the developers for a very handy plugin!
-I’ve been using it for many years and it has never let me down!
-Thank you!" — [alexeytrusovru ](https://wordpress.org/support/topic/very-convenient-and-easy-to-configure-plug-ins/)

->”Must have for backup.
-So easy to use and so much feature.
-You can choose what to backup : files, db, plugin, theme… Then you can choose where to backup like upload to your dropbox.”— [zuriiwest](https://wordpress.org/support/topic/must-have-for-backup/)

-> "Using this for 2 years for 30 sites without any issue, worked perfectly for me!" — [hoathuy](https://wordpress.org/support/topic/using-this-for-2-years-for-30-sites-without-any-issue-worked-perfectly-for-me/)

-> "My favorite backup plugin – use it on many sites.
-I manage many sites, and this has been my favorite backup plugin for years.
-It has a number of features that are not available in the free versions of other backup plugins (or at least, not all in the same plugin)" — [syzygist](https://wordpress.org/support/topic/my-favorite-backup-plugin-use-it-on-many-sites/)